 Planning content for social media regularly is no mean task.
 Thinking about the right words, the attention-grabbing captions, the powerful images for every single post, day after day, can be an exhausting job even for the most avid IG enthusiast.
-This article will help you plan, structure, organize and optimize your content for your Instagram posts to remove some of the tediousness and add more joy as you receive that much-needed engagement from your followers.
+This article on Instagram content strategy for small businesses will help you plan, structure, organize and optimize your content for your Instagram posts to remove some of the tediousness and add more joy as you receive that much-needed engagement from your followers.

 Instagram is a visual platform.
 It’s important to build a theme around your posts so that the account looks professional and your brand has people responding to what you put up.
 Think about your brand colours, brand identity, what feeling or association you wish to convey to your customers.
 A few examples of themes you can use are:

 - Colour combination – You can use your brand colours to create a quick recall or have striking or muted colours depending on the feel you wish to give your audience when they visit your profile.